sophgo/sophon-sail/docs/source_en/module_cpp/cpp_basicfunction.rst

 * print_flag: bool

-When print_flag is True, the main time-consuming information of the calculation of program is printed, otherwise it is not printed.
+When print_flag is true, the main time-consuming information of the calculation of program is printed, otherwise it is not printed.

 **Sample:**
     .. code-block:: c